Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Related Work

-Several methods have been proposed that simultaneously address clustering and factorization.
-In these, the clustering and factorization processes are interdependent.
-Capturing implicit hierarchical structures for recommender systems (known as IHSR)~\cite{2015jul_s.wang,2018jun_s.wang} was the first approach to decomposes the latent matrices of users and items into latent matrices of the root nodes in the hierarchical structures and multiple affiliation matrices.
-By formulating this idea and applying a non-negative MF scheme, the strength of the relationship between levels can be obtained simultaneously.
-Hidden Hierarchical MF~\cite{2019may_h.li} also tackles hierarchical clustering and rating prediction simultaneously and consists of a bottom-up phase for learning the hidden hierarchical structure and a top-down phase for prediction.
-This method defines topics for groups of users and items and attempts to maximize the probability of generating a rating matrix and grouping the users and items using a quasi-Newton method.
-Learning tree-structured embeddings (known as eTREE)~\cite{2021may_f.almutairi} include a new regularization term, which is the difference between the embedding of each child item and its parent item in a hierarchical structure.
-This method was optimized in the non-negative MF setup and used for rating prediction.
-Although it does not explicitly addressing clustering, the prototype-based MF method is also relevant.
-ProtoMF~\cite{2022nov_a.melchiorre} defines a vector that measures the similarity between the embeddings of users and items and the embeddings of prototypes (similar to clusters).
-The inner product of these vectors models the implicit feedback.

-Overall, these methods are limited to specific tasks (i.e., explicit or implicit feedback) and optimization techniques.
+Instead, we focus on frameworks that simultaneously perform matrix factorization and clustering, which is related to several existing studies.
+Capturing implicit hierarchical structures for recommender systems (known as IHSR)~\cite{2015jul_s.wang,2018jun_s.wang} was the first approach to further decompose the latent matrices into some non-negative matrices by applying a non-negative MF scheme.
+Hidden Hierarchical MF~\cite{2019may_h.li} also tackles hierarchical clustering and rating prediction simultaneously and consists of a bottom-up phase for learning the hidden hierarchical structure and a top-down phase for prediction using a quasi-Newton method.
+Learning tree-structured embeddings (known as eTREE)~\cite{2021may_f.almutairi} introduce a new regularization term, which represents the difference between the embedding of each child item and its parent item in a hierarchical structure, and also was optimized in the non-negative MF setup and used for rating prediction.
+In addition, the prototype-based MF method should also be mentioned, although it does not explicitly address clustering.
+ProtoMF~\cite{2022nov_a.melchiorre} defines a vector that measures the similarity between the embeddings of users and items and the embeddings of prototypes (similar to clusters) to model implicit feedback.
+Overall, these methods are limited to specific tasks (i.e., explicit or implicit feedback) and optimization schemes.
 It is questionable whether they can be directly applied to MF-based deep-learning methods, which have been increasingly developed in the context of representation learning in recent decades.